honojs/hono/docs/CONTRIBUTING.md

 Although, don't worry!
 Hono is tested well, polished by the contributors, and used by many developers.
 And I'll try my best to make Hono cool, beautiful, and ultrafast.

+## PRs

+Please ensure your PR passes tests with `yarn test:all`.
+Also please ensure the Deno code is generated with `yarn denoify`.

 ## Third-party middleware